 Several important furniture shows normally held this spring in China have already been canceled or delayed.
 The Shenzhen International Furniture Exhibition, the Design Shanghai Trade Fair and the China International Furniture Fair and the China International Furniture Machinery & Furniture Raw Materials Fair (both in Guangzhou)—all originally scheduled for this spring—have been postponed indefinitely, with no new dates announced.

 Other Chinese trade shows in adjacent industries are doing the same.
 Intertextile Shanghai Apparel Fabrics, Yarn Expo Spring and Intertextile Shanghai Home Textiles, which are all Messe Frankfurt shows, have also been postponed.

 On the retail side, three of China’s largest retailing operations have announced relief measures for individual retailers, including those at furniture malls (a common platform for individual furniture and home furnishings sellers).
 Property developers Red Star Macalline, Wanda Group and China Resources Land are offering one-month rent waivers, according to a report in Furniture Today.

-While there is no exact historical precedent, some look to the SARS epidemic of 2003 as a way to assess the potential impact of the coronavirus—but the comparison is only so useful.
+While there is no exact historical precedent, some look to the SARS epidemic of 2003 as a way to assess the potential impact of the COVID-19 virus—but the comparison is only so useful.

 Warren Shoulberg is the former editor in chief for several leading B2B publications.
 He has been a guest lecturer at the Columbia University Graduate School of Business; received honors from the International Furnishings and Design Association and the Fashion Institute of Technology; and been cited by The Wall Street Journal, The New York Times, The Washington Post, CNN and other media as a leading industry expert.
 He was also a guest on the BOH podcast, and his Retail Watch columns offer deep industry insights on major markets and product categories.